Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Togepi.md

 ---
 Ability1: Hustle
 Ability2: Serene Grace
+Baby: 'Yes'
+BookImageName: HOME175.png
+BookShinyImageName: HOME175_s.png
 BoxSprite: SRD-BoxSprite-togepi.png
+DexCategory: Spike Ball Pokemon
+DexDescription: "This Pokemon stores all the kindness and good feelings inside of\
+  \ it\u2019s shell and shares them with others, when the shell is full it becomes\
+  \ so happy that it finally evolves.
+It is said that it\u2019ll bring good fortune\
+  \ to its trainer."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 3
+  Feet: 1.0
+  Meters: 0.3
 HiddenAbility: Super Luck
 HomeSprite: SRD-HomeSprite-togepi.png
 Learnset: '[[SRD-Togepi-Learnset]]'
 Legendary: 'No'
 Name: Togepi
 Number: 175
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: togepi.png
 Type1: Fairy
 Type2: ''
+Weight:
+  Hectograms: 15
+  Kilograms: 1.5
+  Pounds: 3.3
 ---

 #PokeroleSRD/Pokedex